void-linux/void-docs/src/installation/guides/zfs.md

 `# cfdisk -z /dev/sda`

-**Warning:** The disk being partitioned will be formatted and any existing data on the disk will be destroyed.
+**Warning:** The disk being partitioned will be formatted and any existing data on it will be destroyed.

 For a BIOS/MBR system: